 1. Research your new city

 Before moving out of state, it’s important to know more about where you’re moving to.
-Ideally, you’ll take a trip to your new city and spend some time exploring.
-Long walks or bike rides are a great way to check out neighborhoods, as is popping into a pub or eatery.
 The neighborhood you choose will make or break your experience in a new state.

 Here are a few tips to help with your research:

 - If you have children, check out local schools on websites like GreatSchools.org.